A JWT is three base64url-encoded JSON objects joined by dots. Understand the structure, signing, and the security pitfalls that trip developers up.

 jwt.verify(token, secret, { algorithms: ['HS256'] });

 Storing a JWT in localStorage makes it readable by any JavaScript on the page, including injected scripts (XSS).
 Storing it in an httpOnly cookie means JavaScript cannot read it, but you must also set SameSite=Strict or SameSite=Lax to prevent CSRF.
+For most applications, httpOnly cookies are safer.

 A stolen JWT cannot be invalidated (JWTs are stateless).
 Short-lived access tokens (15 minutes to 1 hour) combined with longer-lived refresh tokens minimize the damage window.
+The refresh token is stored securely and exchanged for a new access token when needed.

 Always verify iss (issuer) and aud (audience) in addition to the signature and expiry.
 A token issued by one service should not be accepted by another service even if the signature is valid.